Please be advised that this article deals with sexual abuse/assault of minors.

 How many sex offenders, including child molesters, live in the U.S.?

-Currently, there are 904,011 registered sex offenders living in the United States, according to registry data from 50 states and 6 U.S. territories (May, 2018), which has increased from 847,725 in Nov, 2017*.
+As of May, 2018, there were 904,011 registered sex offenders living in the United States, according to registry data from 50 states and 6 U.S. territories, which had increased from 847,725 in Nov, 2017*.
 These are offenders who have been caught, convicted, served their time and are now living among us.
 This number does not include child molesters who are currently serving time in prison.
 Also, the FBI estimates that only 10-40% of sex crimes are ever reported, which means there are millions of sex offenders living in the United States, many of whom have never been reported - or caught, or convicted.

 How do child molesters gain access to their victims?